amitsahu07/STRIKE/README.md

-# EFX Trade Latency Monitoring & AI Analyst
+# AI powered eTrading observability

 This project implements a real-time monitoring pipeline for Electronic Foreign Exchange (EFX) trade latencies across multiple venues, featuring an **AI-powered Trading Assistant** (Llama 3.2) that can query metrics using natural language.